raghulraj/ysb-grunt-sauce-tunnel/README.md

     	key: 'your sauce key',
     	identifier: 'tunnel identifier',
     	tunnelTimeout: 120, // whatever timeout you want to use
-	scproxy: <port number> // Port to use for the built-in HTTP proxy
+	scproxy: <port number>, // Port to use for the built-in HTTP proxy
-	seport: <port number> // Port on which Sauce Connect's Selenium relay will listen for requests
+	seport: <port number>, // Port on which Sauce Connect's Selenium relay will listen for requests
+	tunneldomains: <comma separated list of domains>,
+	directdomains: <comma separated list of domains>,
 	pac: 'pac_url.pac'
     },
     server: {}